 The Recital Rubric will be used for the degree recital.
 Students will need an overall grade of C or better on the recital to be considered passing.
-The rubric is published on the music department website-a synopsis is below.
-(See links to this form in the documents and forms section at the end of this handbook or under the current student resources section of the music department website)
+The rubric is published on the music department website.

-Exceeds expectations

-Performance Meets expectations

-Technique Below expectations

-Unsatisfactory

-Exceeds expectations

-Musicianship Meets expectations

-Interpretation Below expectations

-Unsatisfactory

-Exceeds expectations

-Professionalism Meets expectations

-Presence Below expectations

-Unsatisfactory
+Performance Technique Exceeds expectations Meets expectations Below expectations Unsatisfactory Musicianship Interpretation Exceeds expectations Meets expectations Below expectations Unsatisfactory Professionalism Presence Exceeds expectations Meets expectations Below expectations Unsatisfactory